Get started with Nostr Connect

 - when subscribing to the replies from the signer, add the

-filter with something like now - 10 seconds threshold, many strfry relays don’t actually delete the ephemeral events and will send you old replies - make sure the first parameter for
+sincefilter with something like now - 10 seconds threshold, many strfry relays don’t actually delete the ephemeral events and will send you old replies - make sure the first parameter for

-- make sure you support passing the
+connectmethod is theremote user pubkey, notlocal keypair pubkey - make sure you support passing the

-- all parameters and all return values of the nip46 method calls are
+secretas a second parameter toconnectmethod, some providers only allow connections with asecret - all parameters and all return values of the nip46 method calls are

-, etc - make sure you handle relay disconnects properly - reconnect, and re-subscribe to nip46 replies
+strings, which means you’ll have to stringify the event forsignEvent, etc - make sure you handle relay disconnects properly - reconnect, and re-subscribe to nip46 replies

 - make sure you ignore duplicates of

-per method call should be handled - make sure you ignore duplicate replies, only handle the first one
+auth_urlmessages, only the firstauth_urlper method call should be handled - make sure you ignore duplicate replies, only handle the first one

 - make sure you test with relays dedicated to nip46, general purpose public relays may block ephemeral events or may impose rate limits if you make lots of method calls